espresso/espresso/docs/Routing.md

-Espresso uses a really flexible rewrite engine, which allows to redirect the browser to new address as well as pass control to arbitrary app(without redirect) or just send a custom response to browser(without redirect as well).
+Espresso uses a really flexible rewrite engine, which allows to redirect the browser to new address as well as pass control to arbitrary controller(without redirect) or just send a custom response to browser(without redirect as well).

 A rewrite rule consist of a regular expression and a block that receives matches as params.